 More than 60 craft beers feature in first-floor bar.
-Brewers include Five Points, the Canopy Beer Co., The Kernel, Camden Town and Hammerton.
+Brewers include Five Points, Bru, The Kernel, Hiver and Hammerton.
 Cocktails, wines and an interesting selection of spirits also feature.

 Our priority has always been to serve simple British food made from the finest ingredients, in a friendly way and a relaxed atmosphere.
 Each of the four floors has a distinctive style, food, design and atmosphere, offering pretty much something for everyone depending on mood, budget or time.